xxiaoweii/tp/docs/UserGuide.md

 ```
 Invalid command format!
-searchrole: Finds all persons whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.
+searchrole: Finds all persons whose roles contain any of the specified keywords (case-sensitive) and displays them as a list with index numbers.
 Parameters: KEYWORD [MORE_KEYWORDS]...
-Example: searchrole alice bob charlie
+Example: searchrole TA
 ```

 ### Searching for profiles by tutorial: `searchtutorial`